 Bring the outside in

 To add unique and unexpected details to your new kitchen, look to your garden for inspiration.
-Incorporating shelf brackets, chairs, tables and other decorations that were originally meant to be used outside can really freshen up the overall look.
+Incorporating shelf brackets, chairs, tables, even authentic chimenias, and other decorations that were originally meant to be used outside to freshen up the overall look.
 Ornate metal designs with distressed white paint (plus splashes of pastel colours and soft fabrics) tend to work perfectly.
 Real plants and flowers also make the perfect decorations to brighten up any room as a finishing touch.